Huginode/CardChecker--/README.md

 ## Complexity

   ### Time Complexity
-  Since the algorithm consist mainly on looping over an array the time complexity of the algorithm is :
+  Since the algorithm consists primarily on looping over an array the time complexity of the algorithm is :
   * O(n)

   ### Space Complexity

 ## Known Issues

-* The numbers given to the algorithm are wrong which makes the result false.
+* The numbers given to the algorithm are incorrect which makes the result false.